-In addition to our PC14586 Y220C and R273H programs, we are focused on developing a pipeline of product candidates targeting other p53 hotspot mutations.
+In addition to our PC14586 Y220C, WIP1, R282W and R273H programs, we are focused on developing a pipeline of product candidates targeting other p53 hotspot mutations and targeting inhibitors of wild-type p53.
 These programs have been developed internally using our precision oncology platform and expertise.

 We are able to utilize the same general principles and similar drug discovery methods developed from our PC14586 Y220C program across other p53 hotspot mutations to facilitate the discovery of additional new product candidates.
 We study the structural and functional properties of the target.
 We use assays, screens, preclinical model systems and biomarkers to assess and optimize selective small molecules for specific p53 mutants.
 Specifically, many of the efficiencies from assays and model systems developed for our PC14586 Y220C program are being applied to other p53 hotspot mutations.
 In addition, the key insights gained from the medicinal chemistry campaigns are being leveraged across other p53 hotspot mutations.
 By leveraging our team's depth of expertise around p53, we are positioned to accelerate our efforts to expand the pipeline of therapies that selectively target p53 hotspot mutations.
+In addition, we have applied our platform to expand our pipeline into targeting certain cancers where wild-type p53 function is silenced such as WIP1.